cwinpy/cwinpy/docs/pe/roq/roq.rst

 large) to mean that the number of basis vectors is less than the overall length of the data.
 In such cases, it would just revert back to calculating the full likelihood.

+CWInPy uses the `arby <https://arby.readthedocs.io/>`_ package for the generation of the reduced order model, reduced basis vectors and interpolants for the likelihood function components.

 ROQ in CWInPy
 -------------